How To Succeed When 3D Printing With ASA Filament

-- Move your print head out of the way of the bed to prevent it from crashing if it’s too close.
+- Move your print head out of the bed's way to avoid any crashes.

-- Move the print head above one of the three or four screws and insert a piece of paper between the bed and the nozzle.
+- Move the print head above one of the screws and insert a piece of paper between the bed and the nozzle.

-- Gently loosen the screw until there is a very slight amount of resistance between the bed and the nozzle.
-Just enough to notice, but not enough to require force to move the paper out.
+- Loosen the screw until there is a slight resistance between the bed and the nozzle.

-- Repeat this with the rest of the screws.
-The key is to get the same resistance at all points; this means your bed is level.
+- Repeat this process with the rest of the screws.
+The goal is to achieve the same resistance at all points.

 Adjusting Nozzle Distance

 Once the bed is level, you need to ensure the nozzle is at the right distance from the bed.
 Start a print with a skirt that covers the entire bed area and observe how the filament is laid down.
 Adjust the nozzle's distance accordingly until the skirt comes out okay.

 Learn more about getting the best first layer for every print here.